Enemy Zero: Release

-Released and received with much hype in Japan at the end of 1996, E0 was released in North America and Europe in 1997 under Sega.
+Enemy Zero was released for the Sega Saturn on December 13, 1996 in Japan.
+It received a release for the system in North America on December 1 and in Europe on December 5, 1997.
 It was later ported to Microsoft Windows by Sega.

 20 copies of a limited edition of the Saturn version were produced and sold for a price roughly equal to 2,000 US dollars.
 These special copies were hand-delivered to recipients by Kenji Eno himself.
 The game thus holds the record for the "Most Exclusive Special Edition" of a video game, according to the 2012 Guinness World Records Gamer's Edition.
 Due to popularity in Japan, Sega sponsored the production of a few Enemy Zero items such as the official Enemy Zero soundtrack by Michael Nyman, a model of the in-game gun, and a strategy guide.